 Known locally as ‘Gang Dolly’ or simply ‘Dolly’, the Putat Jaya sub district of Surabaya in Indonesia was one of Asia’s largest red-light districts.

-Since then, there have been a range of initiatives from the local authority to try and regenerate the area and to help build economic self-sufficiency for the community, but a lack of social and physical infrastructure has hampered meaningful progress.
+Since then, there has been a range of initiatives from the local authority to try and regenerate the area and to help build economic self-sufficiency for the community, but a lack of social and physical infrastructure has hampered meaningful progress.

 In 2019 we were appointed to a team led by Mott MacDonald as a key delivery partner for the Global Future Cities Programme to support inclusive and sustainable urban growth across some of South East Asia’s fastest growing cities, which included the Surabaya Urban Transformation project.